 The University may also take disciplinary action against any student convicted of, or charged with, a felony or misdemeanor, as delineated in Section V under the section pertaining to Students Charged with or Convicted of a Criminal Act.
-In the event a student is arrested for a felony or misdemeanor charge, it is the responsibility of that student to immediately inform the University's Associate Vice President for Student Affairs & Dean of Students (AVP & DOS) of the arrest.
-Failure to do so may result in disciplinary action up, to and including suspension or expulsion.
+In the event a student is arrested for a felony or misdemeanor charge, it is the responsibility of that student to immediately inform the University's Associate Vice President for Student Affairs of the arrest.
+Failure to do so may result in disciplinary action up to and including suspension or expulsion.